eamozheiko/telomerecat/README.md

 ## Citing

-If you are using Telomerecat Lite for your research, the most relevant link to cite is https://github.com/eamozheiko/telomerecat
+If you are using Telomerecat MGI for your research, the most relevant link to cite is https://github.com/eamozheiko/telomerecat